KatamariJr/dwelling-of-duels/README.md

 ## Configuration

+### Config file

 Edit `site.cfg` to configure your build of the site.
 An example has been provided for you as `site_example.cfg` and must be renamed before use.
 It has the following settings:

-- `voting` controls whether or not the site is in voting mode.
+- `voting` controls whether the site is in voting mode.
 Valid values are `on` and `off`.
 - `deadline_date` is the date displayed in the deadline section of the sidebar.
 It must be a date of the form `YYYY-MM-DD`.
-For example: `2016-01-31`.
+For example: `2025-01-31`.
 - `deadline_time` is the time displayed in the deadline section of the sidebar.
 - `archive_dir` is the name of the local directory that holds the DoD archive folder.
 It defaults to `dodarchive`.
 You probably don't need to change this.
 - `archive_url` is the url of the webhost where the `archive_dir` directory is hosted.
-In testing, this will be `localhost`, while in production it will probably be something like `http://dwellingofduels.net`.
+In testing, this will be `localhost`, while in production it will probably be something like `https://www.dwellingofduels.net`.
 This should not have a trailing slash.
 - `winners_month_override` allows you to force a specific month to appear as the winners block at the top of the page.
-Only needed if you run two duels at the same time, like we did in Aug 2022 for Free + Dreamcast duels.
+Sometimes needed if non-standard months (such as Tornado of Solos) are messing up the sorting.
+Otherwise, needed if you run two duels at the same time, like we did in Aug 2022 for Free + Dreamcast duels.
 - `latest_month_override` changes which duel is considered 'in voting'.
 This is the duel that gets sliders on its page, as well as being redirected to from the `/voting` route and other 'vote now' buttons.
 Only noticeable if `voting` is set